 Whenever your UAC prompt appears and asks for your permission, you may have noticed that it darkens the screen and temporarily turns off the Aero interface – and it itself appears without the transparency.
-This happens in Windows Vista, Windows 7 and Windows 8 too.
+This happens in Windows Vista, Windows 7, Windows 8, and Windows 10 too.
 This is called Secure Desktop.

 When you use Flip 3D in Windows Vista, however, you can see it as having the Aero transparency.
 You can see it below in the first image right in the front.
 Here the UAC prompt appears with transparency.